iovisor/libiov/docs/event-api.md

 A Bus defines a mediator to exchange Events of a given type among Generators and IOmodules.

 * Bus(string name, Event::Type type) - create a new Bus by name, handling events of a specific type;
-* {Status, SendHandle, RecvHandle} join(IOmodule m) - attach an IOmodule to a Bus; since an IOmodule can also both send and receive events to/from a Bus, two handles are returned;
+* {Status, Bus::SendHandle, Bus::RecvHandle} join(IOmodule m) - attach an IOmodule to a Bus; since an IOmodule can also both send and receive events to/from a Bus, two handles are returned;
-* {Status, SendHandle} join(Generator g) - attach an Event Generator to a Bus; an Event Generator can only send events to a Bus;
+* {Status, Bus::SendHandle} join(Generator g) - attach an Event Generator to a Bus; an Event Generator can only send events to a Bus;
 * static Bus get_bus_by_name(string name) - return a Bus given its name, or an error otherwise.

 Example: